swills/cirrina/README.md

   * RDP
   * Implement 9p sharing
 * Other/Ideas
+  * Have GUI manage config for and automatically start daemon for a purely local mode
+  * Add GUI config for remote host
   * VM grouping
   * VM templates for various OSs
   * Automated OS install